rwarbelow/fundamentals_recap/README.markdown

 #### Class Definition

+* "define a class"

 ```ruby
 class Thing
 end
 ```

 #### Creating an instance of a class (instantiating) without arguments

+* "create a new instance of Thing"
+* "instantiate a Thing"

 ```ruby
 Thing.new